ShubhamAnandJain/Matroid-Secretary-simulations/README.md

 # Simulations for various Matroid Secretary algorithms

 The following project consists of simulations for various Secretary and Matroid Secretary algorithms found in literature.
 This is meant to be a framework for testing and exploring further research ideas in this area.
-Currently, three algorithms have been implemented and are up and working.
+Currently, about six algorithms have been implemented and are up and working.

 1) The classic Secretary problem, described in "Sum the odds to one and stop" by Bruss, F. Thomas [[10.1214/aop/1019160340](https://www.researchgate.net/publication/38351353_Sum_the_odds_to_one_and_stop)]